treker-mk/website/src/content/faq_mk.md

 <details>
   <summary id=data-differences>Several portals display numbers of infected people that are different from yours.
 Why?</summary>

-Treker uses only validated and official data reported daily by the National Institute of Public Health (NIJZ) and all hospitals in North Macedonia treating COVID-19.
-Our data thus comes directly from verified sources, and we have also cross-compared information from the very beginning (4 March 2020).
+Treker uses only validated and official data reported daily by the nstitute of Public Health (IJZ) and all hospitals in North Macedonia treating COVID-19.
+Our data thus comes directly from verified sources, and we have also cross-compared information from the very beginning (TBD date).
 Differences usually occur because different media and portals obtain the data at different times of the day or use dubious methodology.
 See also [Are your data and visualizations reliable?](#data-reliability)

 </details>

 <details>
-  <summary id=data-hospital-in>How do you obtain data on hospital admissions?</summary>
+  <summary id=data-hospital-in> TBD How do you obtain data on hospital admissions?</summary>

 Hospitals do not always report individual admissions or discharges from which we can obtain accurate data.
 The number of admissions is usually calculated from data on the currently hospitalized and from the difference compared to the previous day, to which we add the number of discharged and dead on a given day.
 We keep records of admissions and discharges in intensive care units and for connection and disconnection to/from ventilators in a similar way.